mathewgomas-alfred/mathewgomas.io/user_manual/layers_and_masks.rst

 from the drop-down situated at the top-right corner of the layer docker

 .. image:: /images/en/Layer-color-filters-menu.png
-   :width:  500
+   :width:  600

 Types of Layers
 ---------------

 .. image:: /images/en/500px-Krita-types-of-layers.png
+    :width: 600

 The image above shows the various types of layers in :ref:`layer_docker`, Each layer type has a different purpose for example all the vector elements can be only placed on a vector layer and similarly normal raster elements are mostly on the paint layer, :ref:`cat_layers_and_masks` page contains more information about these types layers.

 Now Let us see how these layers are composited in Krita.